 It was chilled.
 It was hard to leave the bed.
 But it was not the time to hold the blankets long.
-We started getting ready as soon as possible, still it was 7 am by the time we reached Yak restaurant.
-We had vegetable sandwich, omelette and chicken soup in breakfast.
-Dipak collected from us two photocopies of photo-identity cards, two photographs and a physical fitness statement (claiming ourselves fit and to be responsible for every consequences of this trek) to get the necessary permit.
+We started getting ready as soon as possible, still, it was 7 am by the time we reached Yak restaurant.
+We had a vegetable sandwich, omelette and chicken soup in breakfast.
+Dipak collected from us two photocopies of photo-identity cards, two photographs and a physical fitness statement (claiming ourselves fit and to be responsible for every consequence of this trek) to get the necessary permit.
 In the meantime, we finished our coffee and bought some torches we forgot to bring from our home.
-A good quality torch is very crucial in this trek, as you eventually need to trek at 2 am to reach the view point by sunrise (around 5 am).
+A good quality torch is very crucial in this trek, as you eventually need to trek at 2 am to reach the viewpoint by sunrise (around 5 am).
 We started then – our trek by 10 am.
 Yes, I was on.

 The trail started with narrow steeps keeping the local huts and monasteries aside.
 Groups of trekkers were found busy getting ready here and there, showing how popular this trek is.
 Local people were greeting us with luck, some even with toffees.
 After walking around half an hour, the trek route was visible.
 ‘Okay, so this was it’, I thought.
-Seemed so much okay to me at the first glance and hence, I kept on moving unless I found my shoe damaged.
+Seemed so much okay to me at first glance and hence, I kept on moving unless I found my shoe damaged.
 The sole was solely open, passing water from the streams inside the shoe now and then.
 Subhas consoled me with some repairs at Tsokha.
-Some first timers even told me that I could hire shoes from Tsokha and as usual, I believed them.
+Some first-timers even told me that I could hire shoes from Tsokha and as usual, I believed them.
 I love to believe.
-I made friendship with the wet feet and continued walking with my 45 litre rucksack.
+I made friendship with the wet feet and continued walking with my 45-litre rucksack.
 After walking for around 1.5 hours, I crossed a suspension bridge.
 That trek route would have a total of 3 suspension bridges before reaching Bakhim.

-After 2 hours of walking, I was real tired.
+After 2 hours of walking, I was really tired.
 I was thinking constantly about the time elapsed and estimated time remaining.
 Sometimes, fear of falling in the great abysses are also peeking in my mind.
 This is the beauty of a trek, as people simply ignore all the hurdles and fears in the sheer hope that in the final day, they may witness the dream with their eye.
 We almost reached Sachen, the first place with trekker’s hut after Yuksom.
-People with relatively less fitness may opt to stay here after end of trek day 1.
+People with relatively less fitness may opt to stay here after the end of trek day 1.
 Before reaching Sachen, the trail is easier except it was slippery due to the morning rain.

-After Sachen, the trail took a higher angle make those hours harder.
+After Sachen, the trail took a higher angle to make those hours harder.
 That route got numbers of small waterfalls, apart from the nice ones beside each of the three suspension bridges.
 The huge amount of force these streams were creating while touching the ground, created awesome lagoons.
 Anyone would like to take a bath, though it was impossible.
 Our cook Chung told us how some people got drowned here.

 Near the second bridge, we had our lunch.
 It tasted awesome as we were too hungry.
 We got back our energy and started once again.
 After walking for another 2 hours we reached Bakhim.
 Bakhim got also one trekker’s hut.
 Trekkers from most of the groups settled for that day there.
 Subhas showed us one shortcut to Tsokha and ran quickly.
 He had to set tents and help Chung in arranging food for us.
-The shortcut cut the time required surely, as we had tough time climbing all the way to Tsokha.
+The shortcut cut the time required surely, as we had a tough time climbing all the way to Tsokha.
 We reached Tsokha by 4 pm and had view of the snow-capped mountains for the first time in the trek.
 The mountains were: Pandim, Japuney and Lama – Lamuney (from left to right).

 We went busy calling at home and dear ones informing all goods and bads.
 Tsokha is having good connection available for BSNL, whereas nominal availability for Vodafone users.
-I was busy searching for repairs for my shoe, but did not have luck.
+I was busy searching for repairs for my shoe but did not have luck.
 Our guide – Subhas seemed astonished as I did not have an alternative for the shoe.
 Tsokha got numbers of trekker’s hut (can only be booked with direct intervention at cost of Rs.
 100 per day per head; everywhere in this trek), the main of which got a nice view.
 One can watch Yuksom from here and thus understand the distance (horizontal and vertical) between Yuksom and Tsokha (about 18 Km).

 The weather was getting overcast gradually.
 After the evening tea and popcorn, we took shelter in tents.
 May be due to the rain in between, I got a leech stuck in my feet.
 Salts came in handy there.
 By 7 pm, we had been asked for dinner by Subhas.
-We had hot and nice chicken meal.
+We had a hot and nice chicken meal.
 Cautiously avoiding leeches further, we went to sleep.